christina-ladam/academic-kickstart/content/publication/womengovs/index.md

 ---
 title: "Prominent Role Models: High‐Profile Female Politicians and the Emergence of Women as Candidates for Public Office"
 authors:
-- admin
-- Jeffrey J. Harden
-- Jason H Windett
+- with Jeffrey J. Harden and Jason H Windett
 date: "2018"
 doi: "https://doi.org/10.1111/ajps.12351"